Benjamin Smith, MD

 Every year in the United States, over 100,000 women receive radiation therapy after a lumpectomy for breast cancer.
 Radiation therapy treats cancer cells that may remain in the breast after a lumpectomy, and as a result it substantially lowers the chance that the cancer will come back in the breast and also improves long-term survival.

-Mid-year Progress: Dr. Smith's team continues to conduct a randomized trial comparing a shorter course of breast radiation therapy to the standard six-week course of breast radiation therapy.
-Their protocol has been open for almost two years, and so far approximately 170 patients have enrolled.
+Dr. Smith is conducting a randomized trial to compare a shorter course of breast radiation therapy to the standard six week course of breast radiation therapy.
+This protocol has been open for just over two years and so far approximately 210 patients have enrolled.
 The study intends to determine if the shorter course breast radiation is as good as the longer course with respect to the way the breast looks and feels to the patient three years after treatment.
-As patients are still being enrolled on this study, Dr. Smith's team does not yet have any data to report.
-Nevertheless, patient accrual is going well, and the researchers are gathering all the data to answer their study question.
+Patients are still enrolling to this study, so there is not yet any data to report.
+Nevertheless, patient accrual is advancing and Dr. Smith is gathering all the data needed to answer their study question.

 Dr. Smith is an Assistant Professor of Radiation Oncology (tenure-track) at MD Anderson and a board-certified radiation oncologist with clinical and research expertise in cancer treatment and health services research.
 He is currently vice-chair of the American Society for Radiation Oncology (ASTRO) guidelines subcommittee and has led ASTRO's efforts to develop evidence-based guidelines on accelerated partial breast radiation and fractionation of whole breast irradiation.
 He has authored or co-authored 37 peer-reviewed original research papers, including several articles featured in high profile journals such as the Journal of the National Cancer Institute and the Journal of Clinical Oncology.